eorus/eorus-hugo/content/en/posts/hello-world.md

 description: First Post
 ---

-Hi and welcome to my new website and blog!
+Hi and welcome to my website and blog.

 After a long time, I thought it would be good to open my own site and blog to collect my work and to share articles that I thought might be particularly useful from my notes.